 When we think of strong leadership, humility might not come to mind — but a torrent of psychological research is now revealing the merits of this neglected virtue.
 Humbler people learn quicker, and are better communicators and decision makers — and inspire better problem solving in their teams too.
 In one study, intellectual humility proved to be more important for overall performance than actual IQ.
 Importantly, humility appears to be contagious — meaning that a humble leader will encourage greater humility in their employees, producing a more open-minded and creative team.

 In one study of 105 technology companies, Amy Yi Ou at the Hong Kong Polytechnic University found that humbler CEOs encouraged greater collaboration and information sharing among the firm’s top management team.
 The improved decision making resulted in greater overall profits.
 Leadership humility appears to be especially helpful when navigating uncertainty, as an organisation abandons the status quo to find new ways of operating — something that all managers should be considering in these troubled times.

 Within the clip, we describe four common thinking errors that can afflict smart people – cognitive miserliness, motivated reasoning, the curse of expertise and the too-much-talent effect.
-But psychological science has revealed many other reasons that people fail to use their intelligence.
+But psychological science has revealed many other reasons that people fail to use their intelligence – and by knowing them we can all learn to avoid them.
 Here are some other important examples that I describe in my “taxonomy of stupidity”.

 Bias blind spot: Our tendency to see others’ flaws, while being oblivious to the prejudices and errors in our own reasoning.